 Prayer is vital when rebuking Satan to get behind us!

 Jesus' response to Peter ("Get behind Me, Satan!
-You are a stumbling block to Me; for you are not setting your mind on God’s interests, but man’s"might have been shocking to all who were present.
+You are a stumbling block to Me; for you are not setting your mind on God’s interests, but man’s") might have been shocking to all present.
 He labeled Peter as "Satan" since he behaved as the "adversary," though he did not know it.
 In Matthew 26:39, Jesus, as man, did not want to suffer and die.
 Peter needed to encourage Him to complete His Father's mission, not discourage Him!
 Satan used him as Jesus' adversary to oppose the work of suffering and dying to save mankind.
-Peter had become an offense to Jesus since he was tempting Him to not fulfill the purpose which He came to accomplish here on Earth ("For the Son of man came to seek and to save that which was lost," Luke 19:10).
+Peter had become an offense to Jesus since he was tempting Him to not fulfill the purpose that He came to accomplish here on Earth ("For the Son of man came to seek and to save that which was lost," Luke 19:10).
 Peter did not comprehend God's will fully since he was misguided by his own judgment and carnal emotions.

 Satan is undeniably our adversary.
 When Jesus called Peter "Satan," He was not telling Peter he was actually Satan but rather that when Peter rebuked the Lord, he was doing Satan's work.
 When Jesus told Peter to get behind Him, He desired Peter to be His follower and not a servant (agent) of Satan.
-Notice that when Jesus reprimanded Peter, He did not scold him like He did Satan in Matthew 4:10 ("Away with you, Satan!").
-When Jesus told Peter to get behind Him, He wanted Peter to be His follower and not Satan's servant.
+Notice that when Jesus reprimanded Peter, He did not scold him like He did to Satan in Matthew 4:10 ("Away with you, Satan!").
+When Jesus told Peter to get behind Him, He wanted Peter to be His follower, not Satan's servant.
 Satan, the adversary, was the source of Peter's stumbling words.
-By saying these words, Peter was not minding God's work but rather thinking as an earthly man.
+By saying these words, Peter was not minding God's work but thinking as an earthly man.

 II.
 A TRUE FOLLOWER OF JESUS: